 • Please include a suggested title.

-1. The calendar is 11” tall by 8.5” wide, so art with a ‘portrait’ orientation is preferred.
-Some pieces may be printed with a border, so it need not fit those dimensions exactly.
+|• The calendar is 11” tall by 8.5” wide, so art with a ‘portrait’ orientation is preferred.
+Art need not fit those dimensions exactly.

-3. The calendar is printed in colour and we prefer colour images.
+• The calendar is printed in colour and we prefer colour images.

 |1.
-Send your submissions by June 14, 2021 to info @ certaindays.org.
+Send your submissions by June 14, 2022, to email@example.com

 2. ARTISTS: You can send a low-res file as a submission, but if your piece is chosen, we will need a high-res version of it for print (600 dpi).